Ten years later…

 “I’m across the hall,” Calvin continued.
 “If you ever need anything, just knock on my door.”

-“And hope you like this flavor,” Chun added.
+“And hope you like this scent,” Chun added.

 Joanne had a puzzled look on her face.